 Do you live-stream on Twitch?
-Ever wanted to make your own live-stream overlay graphics from scratch?
-In this tutorial, we'll walk through the basics of creating a stream overlay, for your Twitch live-stream, in Adobe Photoshop.
-We'll make it from scratch, and then we'll put it to use in Streamlabs OBS.
+Ever wanted to make your own live-stream Twitch layout graphics from scratch?
+In this tutorial, we'll walk through the basics of how to make stream overlays for Twitch.

-The followings assets are used within this tutorial:
+The followings assets are used in this custom Twitch overlay tutorial:

 First, let's talk about what an OBS Stream Overlay is and how it works.